The Emoji Movie: Marketing

 On December 20, 2016, a teaser trailer for the film was released, which received overwhelming criticism from social media users, collecting almost 22,000 "dislikes" against 4,000 "likes" within the first 24 hours of its release.
 A second trailer was released on May 16, 2017, which also received an extremely negative reception.
-Sony promoted the release of the latter trailer by hosting a press conference in Cannes, the day before the 2017 Cannes Film Festival, which featured T. J. Miller parasailing in.
+Sony promoted the release of the latter trailer by hosting a press conference in Cannes, the day before the 2017 Cannes Film Festival, which featured T.J.
+Miller parasailing in.
 Variety called the event "slightly awkward", and The Hollywood Reporter described it as "promotional ridiculousness".

 Sony Pictures was later criticized after the film's official Twitter account posted a promotional picture of a parody of The Handmaid's Tale, featuring Smiler.
 The parody was considered to be "tasteless" due to the overall themes of the work, and the image was deleted afterward.

 On July 17, 2017, the Empire State Building was lit "emoji yellow".
 That same day, director Tony Leondis and producer Michelle Raimo Kouyate joined Jeremy Burge and Jake T. Austin to ring the closing bell of the New York Stock Exchange and Saks Fifth Avenue hosted a promotional emoji red carpet event at its flagship store to promote branded Emoji Movie merchandise.

-On July 20, 2017, Sony Pictures invited YouTuber Jacksfilms (whom they considered "the [No. 1] fan of the Emoji Movie") to the world premiere and sent him a package containing various Emoji Movie memorabilia including fidget spinners, face masks, and a plushie of the poop emoji.
-Jacksfilms had praised the movie four months prior, although it was sarcasm and he was actually making fun of the movie.
+On July 20, 2017, Sony Pictures invited YouTube personality Jacksfilms to the world premiere and sent him a package containing various Emoji Movie memorabilia including fidget spinners, face masks, and a plushie of the poop emoji.
+Jacksfilms had sarcastically praised the movie on his YouTube channel four months prior.